MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

    <validation step="bc3f7679-1e22-449c-b128-1561d970a81d" />

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following :

 - Deployed a Docker image by using the Azure Container Instance
 - Reviewed the functionality of the Azure Container Instance